baschenbrenner/phase3-cli-attempt1/README.md

 Work on bringing the seed data in through an API - Dustin Writing CLI functionality plan
 Working on cli.py file

+Welcome to our Book App!
+Please give us your name:
+First Name?
+Last Name?
+Menu Display
+1. Author List
+2. Show my Name
+3. Exit
+What you would like to do?